 4. The Ability To Guarantee a Trucking Solution

 Although using drop trailer service places a trailer in your possession for an extended period, the larger trucking companies have far more trailers than they have tractors to pull them.
 For this reason, drop trailer service is unable to guarantee that when your freight is loaded and ready to move there will be a truck available to do so.

 Although this isn’t frequently the case, the ability to guarantee a tractor for your trailer is certainly worth noting.
 This is where having a reliable transportation partner comes in handy.

 5. The Price and Reliability When Capacity Is Tight

 Today’s market is experiencing a severe shortage of drivers, trucks and trailers alike.
 Because of this, carriers simply aren’t able to provide drop trailer service to all shippers — especially on short notice.
 As such — when not agreed to in a prior contract — the price of these services can be high as the opportunity cost to carriers — who could use that trailer to haul another load — increases.

-Since there also aren’t enough trucks around to service dropped trailers, it becomes harder for carriers to guarantee they’ll have a truck available when a shipper has their drop trailer ready.
+Since there also aren’t enough trucks around to service dropped trailers, it becomes more expensive for carriers to guarantee an available truck when a shipper has their drop trailer ready.

 In markets like today’s, when capacity is low and transportation companies need to put in extra effort to service drop trailers, the cost of drop trailer service increases well beyond its normal boundaries.
 This is why it can be difficult for a shipper to secure these services — without a contract — even when they feel they’re necessary.